 Bill is a graduate of the University of Michigan and previously served as a Planning Commissioner for Shelby Township in Michigan.
 Recently, Bill was elected Chairman of the Zoning Board of Appeals for Rochester Hills and and previously served on that city’s Brownfield Redevelopment Authority and Public Safety and Infrastructure Technical Review Committee.
 Last year, Bill was elected Chairman of the Board of Directors for Sacred Heart Rehabilitation Center and was a guest speaker at the Ross School of Business at the University of Michigan.

 Billy has worked on Cartessa projects since 2014 and is not only responsible for leasing, he is currently spearheading the residential and commercial acquisition activities for Cartessa.
+When Billy is not sourcing new investment opportunities, he helps manage over 100,000 square feet of office, retail, and residential space.
 Currently on scholarship and studying business at Oakland University, Billy resides in Pontiac, Michigan.